TerenceHilderal/TerenceHilderal/README.md

 -->
-✨ Developer specializing in the javascript ecosystem ✨ I master both React.js and its context API as well as Node.js via express and mongoDB.
+✨ Developer specializing in the javascript ecosystem ✨ I define myself as a BACKEND Node.js developer but i also master both React.js and its context API .
-Really like to work with node.js it offers a lot of possibility , i am always amazed at what i keep learning.
+Really like to work with node.js it offers a lot of possibility , i am always amazed by what i'm learning

 I offer you my collaboration on your existing or future web projects.
 Flexible by nature with a great thirst for learning and improving my skills, i am available for remote missions as freelance or cdi.